Hannah-Ashna/Messaging-Application/Project Diagrams/DiagramWriteup.md

 # Explanations & Screenshots of the Diagrams:
 ### Login Use-Case:
 This diagram looks into the process of a user attempting to login into their account on the application.
-There are two primary use cases here which consider whether a user is a new or returning user.
-If the user is new, they will first be required to create an account and have their credentials stored in a specific database.
-If the user is an existing user (hence, a child of a new user), they can use their credentials to log in.
+Assuming that the user is an existing user, they can use their credentials to log in.
-Their credentials are then authenticated against the data stored within the credentials database:
+Their credentials are then authenticated against the data stored within the credentials database.
-- If the password is valid, they access their user space
-- If the password is invalid, they have the option to reset their password

 <p align = "center"><img src = "https://github.com/Hannah-Ashna/SDI-Project/blob/main/Project%20Diagrams/Diagrams/UseCase%20-%20Login.PNG"></p>